cornellh4i/CHEM/frontend/README.md

     }
     ```

+7. Run `npx prettier --write .` to standardize formatting and indentation across all files.

-7. Change `tailwind.config.ts` to add Flowbite as a plugin, include the JS files from Flowbite React, and enable dark mode based on device setting:
+8. Change `tailwind.config.ts` to add Flowbite as a plugin, include the JS files from Flowbite React, and enable dark mode based on device setting:

     ```jsx
     import type { Config } from "tailwindcss";